-The Study reports the estimated construction and operating costs for a REE mineralization treatment facility in SE Labrador that applies Search's proprietary process for treatment of REE mineralization from the Company's Foxtrot Deposit.
 The proprietary process is a direct leach on crushed material, thereby eliminating grinding, flotation, gravity and magnetic separation, and as a result produces waste that is a dry stackable inert residue, thereby eliminating the need for wet tailing ponds.
 Search has been able to reduce the initial capital costs as a smaller, yet profitable, scale operation.
 Management continues to review advancement in separation technology which could provide the same or lower separation pricing as existing proven solvent extraction processing.

-The Company is looking for further pilot plant optimization based on the recommendations from SGS Canada.
 Also, Search is exploring the opportunity to build and operate a demonstration plant.
 This demonstration plant would provide Search with substantially more REO Concentrate for further refining and qualifications required to secure the end-users or an off-take agreement.
 Search would look to secure funding for the demonstration plant with a mixture of alternative financings, equity financings and sources of government assistance programs.